I know what you're thinking. I'm a man, I can carry the world, why would I need a baby carrier?

 Young children like being close to us,feeling our warmth and the sound of our heart beating.
 It reassures them.
 I'm not saying this will work for all babies, but it has in my experience.

-The baby carrier is also incredibly practical when at the shops and takes up no space in the boot.
+A baby carrier is also incredibly practical when at the shops and takes up no space in the boot.
 It also allows me to still throw my 3 or 5 year old on my shoulders when they get worn out, and continue walking with ease and no muscle fatigue.
 That's exactly what happened when we walked home from the beach after taking the picture shown.

 There are plenty of days when I do the whole bubs in arms thing, but if I'm honest, baby carrying is so much easier with a baby carrier.